Buying Ethereum may have been on your mind for some time now given how good of an investment it is proving to become.

 - Bank Transfer: You can always fiat currency to buy Ethereum.
 Make sure you are aware of the exchange rate before you start the transaction.

 - Use the mobile wallet app: Some apps have integrated exchanges within the app itself.
 This is a very convenient way to convert your holdings to Ethereum or purchase Ethereum directly.

-- Peer-to-peer marketplace: Local Etherum allows you to find peers within your locality who are willing to sell Ethereum for cash, bank transfer, PayPal or other peer-to-peer cash apps.
+- Peer-to-peer marketplace: Local Etherum allows you to find peers within your locality who are willing to sell Ethereum for cash, bank transfer, PayPal, or other peer-to-peer cash apps.
 The key is to not conduct large transactions through the site and always read seller reviews.
 The site has an escrow account which prevents scammers from duping you.

 - Send the money to your wallet: This is the last step but the most crucial one of all.
 You just need your Ethereum address to send the money from the exchange to your wallet.

 Apart from these methods, you can always mine Ethereum.
 Mining Ethereum does not require large amounts of processing power as is the case with Bitcoin.
-However when it moves to PoS algorithm instead of the PoW that it uses now, mining may not be as lucrative.
+However, when it moves to the PoS algorithm instead of the PoW that it uses now, mining may not be as lucrative.
 How much you can make from mining depends on

 - Hash Rates